Clinical Pipeline

 Disease State

-Acute respiratory distress syndrome (ARDS) is a life-threatening form of respiratory failure, and the leading cause of death among COVID-19 patients.
-Prior to COVID-19, ARDS accounted for 10% of intensive care unit admissions, representing more than 3 million patients globally each year.
+Acute respiratory distress syndrome (ARDS) is a life-threatening form of respiratory failure.
+ARDS accounts for more than of 10% of intensive care unit admissions, representing more than 3 million patients globally each year.
 ARDS has historically affected approximately 200,000 patients each year in the United States, resulting in nearly 75,000 deaths annually.

 Development Status